AngelaVitaletti17/Bellman-Ford-Router-Implementation/README.md

 # Bellman-Ford-Router-Implementation
 A C++ script written to simulate routers communicating between each other on a network and updating their forwarding tables using a distance-vector algorithm (Bellman Ford).

+This was an assigment from my senior year at NJIT.
+It received a 6.0 out of 7.0.

 Programming Language: C++
 Version: C++ 11
 Command lines: